 Apple's iPad first arrived way back in 2010, revolutionising the market with what became the best tablet, which then went on to spawn multiple product series – all the options of which we'll explore below.
 Now in 2024 the best iPads are far better than their forebears.

-Seeing the demand from different corners of the market, Apple has evolved the entry-level iPad, expanding beyond basic browsing and streaming capabilities, to now deliver more powerful options for work and play – including the option for keyboard and stylus accessories – in the iPad Pro.
-There's also a smaller-scale iPad mini and the middle-positioned iPad Air.
+Seeing the demand from different corners of the market, Apple has evolved the entry-level iPad, expanding beyond basic browsing and streaming capabilities, to now deliver more powerful options for both work and play – including the option for keyboard and stylus accessories – in the iPad Pro.
+There's also a smaller-scale iPad mini and the mid-positioned iPad Air.

-So which iPad is best for you?
-There's a whole host of considerations, from size of the screen, to design, through to your budget, that will all dictate which Apple slate is your best match.
+So which Apple iPad is best for you?
+There's a whole host of considerations, from the size of the screen, to the design, through to your available budget, that will all dictate which Apple slate is the best match for you.
+We also have our best iPad deals and best iPad mini deals, to help you seal that best purchase price.

 The best iPad to buy 2024